easy-smpc/easy-smpc/README.md

 Execute the program with `java -jar easy-smpc-cli-*{Version}*.jar -create -l STUDY_NAME -b FILES_PATH_VARIABLES -d FILES_PATH_DATA -f PARTICIPANTS -a EMAIL_ADDRESS -p PASSWORD -i IMAP_HOST -x IMAP_PORT -y IMAP_ENCRYPTION -s SMTP_HOST -z SMTP_PORT -q SMTP_ENCRYPTION`.
 The parameters mean to the following:
 1. `-create`: Indicates the creation of a new EasySMPC process.
 2. `-l STUDY_NAME`: Name/title of the study.
 Muste be same same for the creator and all participants.
-3. `-b FILE_PATH_VARIABLES`: The path to the Excel or CSV-files storing the variable names in the format *firstFile.xlsx,secondFile.csv,...*.
-The data needs to be row-oriented and must have at least one column.
-In the case of more than one column, EasySMPC will concatenate all columns of a row into single column and use this as the name of the variable.
+3. `-b FILE_PATH_VARIABLES`: The path to the Excel or CSV-files storing the variable names in the format *firstFile.xlsx,secondFile.csv,...* The data needs to be row-oriented and thus must have at least one column.
+In the case of more than one column, EasySMPC will concatenate all columns of a row into a single column and use this as the name of the variable.
 The variable names are shared with all participants.
-4. `-d FILE_PATH_DATA`: The path to the Excel or CSV-files storing the creator's data in the format *firstFile.xlsx,secondFile.csv,...*.
-The data needs to be row-oriented and must have at least two columns.
+4. `-d FILE_PATH_DATA`: The path to the Excel or CSV-files storing the creator's data in the format *firstFile.xlsx,secondFile.csv,...* The data needs to be row-oriented and must have at least two columns.
 The last column is regarded as the data value and therefore must always contain numbers only.
 One dot a as a decimal separator is allowed but not necessary.
 In case of exact two columns, the first column will be regarded as the sole name.
 In the case of more than two columns, EasySMPC will concatenate all columns of a row but the last column to a single column and match this name with the variable names defined with `-b`.
 Variable names for which no value can be found will be set to zero.
+The data will not be shared with other participants.
 5. `-f FILE_PATH_PARTICIPANTS`: The names and e-mail addresses of the participants in the form *name1,emailAddress1;name2,emailAddress2;name3,emailAddress3...*.
 The first name and e-mail address will be the creator.
-The e-mail addresses in this parameter will always be the e-mail addresses used for receiving (see parameters `-a` and `-v`).
+In case of separate e-mail adresses for sending and receiving, the e-mail addresses in this parameter will be the e-mail addresses used for receiving (see parameters `-a` and `-v`).
 6. `-a EMAIL_ADDRESS`: E-mail address to be used.
 If the parameter `-v` is set, this parameter will only be used for the receiving mail address.
 7. `-m PASSWORD`: Password of the e-mail address used.
 If the parameter `-v` is set, this parameter will be used as password for the receiving mail address.
 8. `-i IMAP_HOST`: Hostname of the IMAP server.
 9. `-x IMAP_PORT`: Port of the IMAP server.
 10. `-y IMAP_ENCRYPTION`: IMAP server uses SSL/TLS or Starttls.
-Use either SSLTLS or STARTTLS.
+Use either *SSLTLS* or *STARTTLS*.
 11. `-s SMTP_HOST`: Hostname of the SMTP server.
 12. `-z SMTP_PORT`: Port of the SMTP server.
 13. `-q SMTP_ENCRYPTION`: SMTP server uses SSL/TLS or Starttls.
 Use either SSLTLS or STARTTLS.

-After executing check the result in the file `result_<study name>_<timestamp>.xlsx` or check the file easy-smpc.log for details of errors.
+After running a successful EasySMPC process, check the result in the file `result_<study name>_<timestamp>.xlsx` or check the file easy-smpc.log for details of errors.

 Please note that in addition to the parameters mentioned above the following *optional* parameters exists:
 1. `-h`: Pass this parameter if the data in the data and variables files are oriented horizontally.